Welcome Fall 2022 New Students!

 Human Ecology Credits Policy

-You are required to complete a minimum of 3 credits of Human Ecology coursework (DEA, FSAD, HD, NS, or PAM) each semester for your first four Fall and Spring semesters at Cornell.
+You are required to complete a minimum of 3 credits of Human Ecology coursework (DEA, FSAD, HD, NS, or PUBPOL) each semester for your first four Fall and Spring semesters at Cornell.
 Meet with an advisor in the Office of Student and Career Development if you have any questions about this policy.

 Be thoughtful when planning and scheduling courses.